devisoper/todo_app/README.md

 # To-do app

-A flutter app that lets create and manage to do lists
+A flutter app that lets create and manage to do lists, that is the common CRUD.

 ## Getting Started